Pravah Capital

 My working heuristic is to favour businesses where AI augments rather than replaces, where domain expertise is hard to encode, where pricing is on outcomes rather than headcount, and where the service is genuinely embedded in customer workflow or data.
 This filter is doing real work - it has killed deals - but it feels under-tested.

 The honest version of the question: which of these signals would still hold up if the next two years of AI capability moved much faster than expected?
 And which businesses look protected today only because we have not yet seen the right disruption vector?
-If you have a strong intuition here from your portfolio or your own experience, I would value that lens enormously.
+If you have seen this play out, either in investing or operating, even a short note on how you have approached it would help.

 Question 02